paypal/buttonmanager-sdk-java/buttonmanagersample/IPN-README.md

 * Ipn Listener sample 'IPNListenerServlet.java' is provided under the package 'com/sample/ipn'.
 * Deploy IPN Listener sample in Cloud environment or you can expose your server port using any third party LocalTunneling software , so that you can receive PayPal IPN call back.
-* Make an PayPal api call (eg: BMCreateButton request), setting the IpnNotificationUrl field of api request class to the url of deployed IPNListener sample (eg: http://DNS-Name/buttonmanagersample/IPNListener).
+* Make a PayPal api call (eg: BMCreateButton request), setting the IpnNotificationUrl field of api request class to the url of deployed IPNListener sample (eg: http://DNS-Name/buttonmanagersample/IPNListener).
 * You will receive ipn call back from PayPal , which will be logged into log file in case of IPN sample.